Rising Experts: Mini Mentor Immersion (Grades 9-10)

 Admissions Process & Placement

-We also ask that you carefully read the section below to learn more on the details of how PTY’s admissions process works for this program.
+We also ask that you carefully read the section below to learn more on the details of how PTY’s admissions process works for this program for the session you are applying.

-The Rising Experts: Mini Mentor Immersion Summer 2021 program accepts applications beginning February 8.
+- Important June Session Information: The Rising Experts: Mini Mentor Immersion Summer June 2021 program accepts applications beginning February 8.
 Starting March 9, complete applications (received by midnight on March 8) will be equally prioritized and reviewed for fit and placement.
-All applications received between February 8 and March 9 will be evaluated with the same level of priority and rigor.
+All applications received between February 8 and March 9 will be prioritized and evaluated with the same level of priority and rigor.
 Therefore, you can apply at any point during this time period.
-However, applying during this window does not guarantee placement in a mentorship even if you are eligible.
+However, applying during this window does not guarantee placement in a mentorship even if you are eligible since there may be more applications for a particular mentorship than spots received during the priority application window.
 Applications received by midnight on March 8 will receive notification of decisions by April 1.

 Please note that you may show interest in more than one mentorship experience as part of your application.
 Showing interest by ranking more than one mentorship opportunity will not decrease your chances of being placed in your top-ranked mentorship.
 Ranking more than one mentorship experience may increase your overall chances for placement in the program if you are eligible after the rigorous review process.
 See the waiting list section below for more information about ranking, placements, and waiting lists.

-After March 8, applications received are examined with the same level of rigor as previously submitted applications, but applications are reviewed on a rolling basis based on the date in which they are received.
+After March 8 for Session 1 and April 12 for Session 2, applications received are examined with the same level of rigor as previously submitted applications, but applications are reviewed on a rolling basis based on the date in which they are received.
 Students also may apply for mentorships that are currently full.
 A student’s position on the waiting list for applications received after mentorships are full will be based on eligibility and the date/time the application was submitted.

-We encourage students applying after March 8 to visit the mentorship experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
+We encourage students applying after initial priority window for the session to visit the mentorship experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
 Please note that while we try to keep our website as up-to-date as possible concerning mentorship availability, sometimes our availability changes quickly during peak application times.
 Make sure to check the date published on the website of when the mentorship availability page was last updated.
-We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before or on March 8 to be considered in our first round of admissions.
+We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before the end of the initial priority window of the session to be considered in our first round of admissions during the priority window.

-Students will be notified of admissions decisions by April 1 if they applied on or before March 8.
-Students applying after March 8 will receive information about their admission status on a rolling basis after April 1.
+Students will be notified of admissions decisions by April 1 for Session 1 and April 20 for Session 2 if they applied on or before the applicable priority window.
+Students applying after the session’s initial priority application window will receive information about their admission status on a rolling basis after April 1 for Session 1 and after April 20 for Session 2.
+Please refer to the timeline above.

 PTY is unable to process incomplete applications.
 We ask that you complete your application as soon as possible to be considered for admission.
 You can check the completeness of your application through the application portal.
 PTY will also be in touch as soon as possible about missing components.
 However, note that incomplete applications can result in delayed processing and could impact placement.